 Burnout might not reset with the new year, but studies show that planning for a trip boosts morale, reduces stress and prevents burnout.
 National Plan for Vacation Day is the perfect opportunity to plan your time away for the year ahead— because we’re happier when we plan for vacation!
 So, what’s the best way to make sure you don’t miss out on a little rest and relaxation?
 Start planning your next restful and relaxing Outer Banks beach vacation now!

-If we've learned nothing else over the last few years, it's just how important it is to priotize self-care and spending time with our families and the people we love.
+If we've learned nothing else over the last few years, it's just how important it is to prioritize self-care and spending time with our families and the people we love.
 However, many Americans are still not using all of their vacation days.
-According to the U.S. Travel Association, "More than two-thirds (68%) of American workers feel at least moderately burned out and 13% are extremely burned out."
-Add onto that the fact that "more than half (53%) of remote workers are working more hours now than they were in the office and 61% find it more difficult to unplug from work and take a vacation," and you can see that we are approaching a self-care crisis where we find ourselves unable to step back and take a much-needed break.
+As of 2023, 50% of people said they were more burned out on work than they were just a year prior.
+Add onto that the fact that over 50% of US employees report working while on PTO and over 765 million vacation days have gone unused by Americans, and you can see that we are approaching a self-care crisis where we find ourselves unable to step back and take a much-needed break.

 Planning Vacations Reduces Burnout